pruthvi-dudam/Review_System/README.md

 5. It can also be accessed through localhost: 27017

 ### Run the Java Application
-1. open another terminal window and go to the directory where you installed the cloned repository file
+1. Open another terminal window and go to the directory where you installed the cloned repository file
 2. Type $ `mvn clean install`
-3. Go to the target folder directory located in the folder- $ `cd target/`
+3. Go to the target folder directory located inside the current directory - $ `cd target/`
 4. Type $ `java -jar snapshot.jar`

 ### To test the Application and View Updated DB